brichard19/eclambda/README.md

 # eclambda

 eclambda is a set of tools
-Tools for computing Elliptic Curve interval discrete logarithms using Pollard's lambda algorithm, also known as the kangaroo algorithm.
+Tools for computing elliptic curve interval discrete logarithms using Pollard's lambda algorithm, also known as the kangaroo algorithm.

 There are two components, a client and a server.
 Multiple clients can work on the same problem and send their results to the server.

-Limitations/things to improve
+## Limitations/things to improve

--Private key interval cannot be spciefied i.e. limited to an interval of [1, 2^n - 1] for an n-bit private key -The client stores distinguished points in RAM.
+- Private key interval cannot be spciefied i.e. limited to an interval of [1, 2^n - 1] for an n-bit private key
+- The client stores distinguished points in RAM.
 They are lost of the program closes before they can be sent to the server.
--There are no options for tuning the server database
+- There are no options for tuning the server database

 # client program